NodeCDN-Library/NodeCDN/docs/README.md

 }, {exec:true})
 ```

-You can also execute it using this method:
+You can also execute it using this method: (still in development)

 ```js
 func = node.makeFunction(function() {